Prepare for Labor & Delivery

 Your nurses will give you a gown, socks, and baby blankets to use during your stay.

 To ensure your baby’s safe ride home, install a car seat in the vehicle you’ll take to the hospital.
 Visit the Clayton police station or Smithfield fire station to get help from a technician certified to install car seats.

 What Happens When I Arrive?

-After you come to the Women’s Pavilion or Women’s Center, a nurse will take you to our triage room to check your stage of labor.
+When you arrive, a nurse will take you to our triage room to check your stage of labor.
 You’ll be placed on a fetal monitor that tracks your contractions and baby’s heart rate.
 Then, you’ll either be admitted to the hospital or sent home to wait for labor to progress further.